CostelloLab/omni-PLIER/README.md

 were aligned to the human reference genome (assembly GRCh38) using STAR2 and quantified at the gene level to transcripts per million (TPM).

+The dataset used in the omni-PLIER analysis can be downloaded from the following URL: https://zenodo.org/record/13308549.

 References:

 Galbraith MD, Rachubinski AL, Smith KP, et al. Multidimensional definition of the